nvidia-holoscan/holoscan-sdk/docs/cli/hap.md

     -   `/var/run/holoscan/export/`: when detected without any of the above being detected, the Method SHALL copy all of the above.

-Since a HAP is an OCI compliant container, a user can also run a HAP and log in to an interactive shell, using a method supported by the container engine and its command line interface, e.g. Docker supports this by setting the entrypoint option.
+Since a HAP is an OCI compliant container, a user can also run a HAP and log in to an interactive shell, using a method supported by the container engine and its command line interface; e.g., Docker supports this by setting the entrypoint option.
 The files in the HAP can then be opened or copied to the mapped volumes with shell commands or scripts.
 A specific implementation of a HAP may choose to streamline such a process with scripts and applicable user documentation.

 ### Table of Important Paths